 For Part 2, I want to get into the details of building that self-driving car – the controller, the functional and technical requirements, what we did at Valtix to meet those requirements, and the results of that work – the benefits Valtix customers have seen.

 In Part 1, I provided a list of requirements for a controller.
-Here, I will talk about them in a bit more detail, where appropriate.
+Here, I will talk about them in more detail, where appropriate.
 The control plane requirements and specifics:

 - Scalability.
 Infinitely scalable to handle large amounts of resources, configurations, policy, and telemetry.
 This typically means the ability to process parallel transactions for orchestration and other tasks because the number of details is huge, even with just a few resources.
 Organizations need to be able to see all of it in one big picture.

 - Visibility.
 Provide comprehensive visibility of customer cloud workloads across all accounts/clouds to expedite security policy definition.
-As stated just above, there are a lot of elements to take into account – connectivity, identity and context, vulnerabilities, and so on.
+As stated above, there are many elements to consider – connectivity, identity and context, vulnerabilities, and so on.

 - API-driven Support modern IaC (Infrastructure-as-Code) frameworks such as Terraform for defining security infrastructure and policies, with a proper API caller experience (asynchronous handling/queuing).

 - No Overhead.
 Minimal operational overhead for the Controller.
 Given the huge number of transactions and criticality of security, one might think that a controller would be a high-maintenance beast.
 Organizations have told me repeatedly that they don’t have the ability to manage such a beast.

 - Security.
 Enable security best practices in terms of both development and ongoing maintenance.